isomorphic-git/isomorphic-git/docs/mergeDriver.md

 If we were to merge `topic` into `main`, the `branches` array would look like: `['base', 'main', 'topic']`.
 In this case, the name `base` refers to commit `D` which is the common ancestor of our two branches. `base` will always be the name at the first index.

 ### MergeDriverParams#contents
 The `contents` array contains the file contents respective of each branch.
-Like the `branches` array, the first index refers to the merge base, the second, to the branch being merged into, and subsequent indexes refer to the branches we are merging.
+Like the `branches` array, the first index refers to the merge base, the second refers to the branch being merged into, and subsequent indexes refer to the branches we are merging.
 For example, say we have a file `text.txt` which contains:
 ```
 original
 text